PoHsuanLai/bevy_fontmesh/README.md

 cargo run --release--example stress_test
 ```

-## Supported Font Formats

-- TrueType (`.ttf`)

-**Note**: OpenType fonts (`.otf`) with TrueType outlines are supported, but OpenType fonts with CFF/PostScript outlines are not currently supported (this is a limitation of the underlying ttf-parser library used by fontmesh).

-Place your fonts in an `assets/fonts/` directory and load them with `asset_server.load("fonts/yourfont.ttf")`.

 ## Limitations

-This plugin is intentionally simple.
+I try not to overengineer this plugin.
 It does **not** provide:

-- Text kerning or ligatures (uses basic glyph advances)
+- Text kerning or ligatures
 - Right-to-left (RTL) text layout
 - Dynamic text effects (shadows, outlines)
 - 2D text rendering
 - Text wrapping by width

 For advanced typography needs, consider implementing additional logic on top of the generated meshes.

-## Performance

-The plugin regenerates meshes only when `TextMesh` components change.
-For static text, there's no per-frame overhead beyond normal Bevy rendering.

 ## Bevy Version Compatibility